Satellite downlink scheduling problem: A case study: Solution Approach

 \subsection{Construction Heuristic}

-One of the main components of our heuristics is a construction algorithm, that generates an initial schedule from the list of sorted requests in $V$ (the so-called \emph{priority-rule based scheduling method} known to be efficient for quick generation of reasonably good solutions~\cite{project-scheduling}).
-We considered the following sorting criteria and tie breakers: \begin{enumerate} \item Priority $w_j$; \item Time window duration $\lfloor d_j - r_j - p_j \rfloor$;\footnote{Without rounding these values, further tie breakers would not affect the solution as the time window durations for all the requests are likely to be different.} \item Downlink duration $p_j$. \end{enumerate} After extensive computational experiments using various combinations of the listed criteria, we selected sorting the elements of $V$ by $w_j$ in the descending order, ties broken by $\lfloor d_j - r_j - p_j \rfloor$ in the ascending order, and remaining ties are broken by $p_j$ in the ascending order.
+One of the components of our heuristics is a construction algorithm, that generates an initial schedule from the list of sorted requests in $V$ (the so-called \emph{priority-rule based scheduling method} known to be efficient for quick generation of reasonably good solutions~\cite{project-scheduling}).
+Despite significant achievements in designing complicated dispatching rules for standard scheduling problems (see, e.g., \cite{dispatching-rules}), we preferred a simple dispatching scheme as the quality of the initial solutions is not crucial to us.
+We considered the following sorting criteria and tie breakers: \begin{enumerate} \item Priority $w_j$; \item Time window duration $d_j - r_j - p_j$\; \item Downlink duration $p_j$. \end{enumerate} After extensive computational experiments using various combinations of the listed criteria, we selected sorting the elements of $V$ by $w_j$ in the descending order, ties broken by $\lfloor d_j - r_j - p_j \rfloor$ in the ascending order.